Medical School Acceptance Rates: How Many Applicants Get In

 4 | Don’t Allow Acceptance Rates to Scare You

 Low acceptance rates should not dissuade you from applying to the schools you’re most interested in attending.
 Acceptance rates are a valid data point, but they do lack important context, such as school fit.
 Plus, school popularity will play a significant role in its acceptance rate.
-The acceptance rate isn’t just how many people get in; it’s based on how many people applied.
+The acceptance rate isn’t just how many people get in; it’s based on the number of people who applied.

 It’s possible that a medical school in your state without worldwide renown could have a lower acceptance rate than Harvard.
-This is because more people applied, believing they had a better chance there than at Harvard.
+This is because more people applied, believing they had a better chance of being accepted there than at Harvard.

 While acceptance rates are a valuable introductory point to determining the relative competitiveness of schools, you must dig deeper and not dismiss yourself from applying because of a low acceptance rate.
 Individual average acceptance rates across all schools are still a dismal 5% but these numbers lack context.

 Choose schools based on how well you believe you will fit, not on their acceptance rates.
 You are not the average applicant, regardless of how you may feel.
-Your priorities, values, and preferred method of learning are unique, and there is a program out there that shares your learning style, values, and priorities.
+Your priorities, values, and preferred learning method are unique, and there is likely a program that aligns with your learning style, values, and priorities.
 You just need to find it.

 Choosing the Best Program for You